 In her spare time she likes to attend school events, do volunteer work, and draw.
 She also loves to read, saying “I believe school opens the door to the world, but reading leads you to the right road.”

-Director of Business Strategy Judith Russell brings to BFFL Co decades of experience as a strategic planning professional specializing in the apparel, retail and related industries.
+Chief Strategy Officer Judith Russell brings to BFFL Co decades of experience as a strategic planning professional specializing in the apparel, retail and related industries.
 After spending ten years early in her career in DuPont’s apparel fibers marketing division, she led strategic planning groups at retailer J. Crew and fine jewelry manufacturer Andin International.

 Like all of the people at BFFL Co, Judy’s life has been impacted by cancer.
 Her father succumbed to an aggressive glioblastoma brain tumor in early 2004 after being diagnosed only two months before.
 Her mom survived breast cancer after being one of the early patients of a new lumpectomy procedure in the early 1980s.
-Her husband remains cancer-free after prostate surgery ten years ago.
+Her husband remains cancer-free after prostate surgery more than a decade ago.

 Russell has a BA in French and Economics from the State University of New York and an MBA in Finance from NYU’s Stern School of Business.
-She has lived in Westchester County, NY, for the past 26 years.
-She enjoys running, reading, classical music, playing the piano, and spending time with her husband and three millennial children.
+She has lived in Westchester County, NY, for the past 30 years.
+She enjoys running, reading, classical music, playing the piano, and spending time with her husband and three grown children.